-Considered "the largest sports store in the world," Scheels All Sports features 88 sports specialty shops — more than 4 acres of shopping — under one roof.
+Considered one of the the largest Scheels All Sports, the Fargo location features 88 sports specialty shops — more than 4 acres of shopping — under one roof.
 Sports enthusiasts and families alike will spend hours here discovering the 45-foot working Ferris Wheel, gun and archery shooting galleries, a sports simulator and much more.
 The Fargo area has great options for lodging, whether you are looking for a romantic getaway at the trendy Hotel Donaldson, with its hot tub suites, or dozens of other great places to spend the night.

 Taking a trip through time is easy when you walk through the Dakota Dinosaur Museum in Dickinson that features 10 full-scale dinosaurs.
 There are complete rhinoceros and bison fossils, fossil plants, mammals and reptiles.
 The museum also features a seashell collection and fluorescent minerals, and has a collection of rocks and minerals found throughout the world.
 Participate in history by digging for real bones in seasonal digs that are offered in multiple areas across the state.

 The wagon train starts at the historic Fort Seward Park, overlooking the city of Jamestown.
 Fort Seward Park was once the site of a U.S. Infantry Post.
 The covered wagon train adventure features history talks, camping and nature lore.
 It is not required to own or to ride a horse to participate.
 The wagon train will stop at known historical sites, marked and unmarked, along the way.